-Experts warn of coronavirus's invisible spread as World Health Organisation prepares for potential pandemic
+Experts warn of coronavirus' invisible spread as World Health Organisation prepares for potential pandemic

 Scientists have warned the coronavirus appears to be spreading across Europe and Asia without showing symptoms, and even the most radical screening measures are likely missing most cases.

-More than 80,000 people have now been infected with the COVID-19 virus and 2,707 people have died since it first emerged at a seafood market in China in late December.
+More than 80,000 people have now been infected with the Covid-19 virus and 2707 people have died since it first emerged at a seafood market in China in late December.

 Cities across the world have been plunged into lockdown, with borders closed and airports thoroughly checking travellers for fevers or flu-like symptoms, news.com.au reported.